Academy for Nursing and Health Occupations

 Financial Impact: $0.00.

-8. Constant oversight of Friday curriculum, attendance, and feedback, adding additional assistance for teaching how to learn difficult rigorous coursework etc.
+8. Constant oversight of Friday and extra help curriculum, attendance, and feedback, adding additional assistance for teaching how to learn difficult rigorous coursework etc.

 Financial Impact: $50,000.00